 Paid Leave for Military Service.
-Any employee who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a memer of a state or federally authorized Urban Search and Rescue Team is entitled to paid leave when engaged in authorized training or duty orders by proper authority.
-Paid military leave is limited to 15 days each fiscal year.
-In addition, an employee is entitled to use available state and local personal or sick leave during a time of active military service.
+Any employee who is a member of the Texas National Guard, Texas State Guard, reserve component of the United States Armed Forces, or a memer of a state or federally authorized Urban Search and Rescue Team is entitled to member of a state or federally authorized Urban Search and Rescue Team is entitled to 15 days of paid leave per fiscal year when engaged in authorized training or duty ordered by proper authority.
+An additional seven days of leave per fiscal year are available if called to state active duty in response to a disaster.
+In addition, an employee is entitled to use available state and local personal or sick leave during a time of active military service